BunsenFeng/PoliLean/README.md

-## PoliLean Reposiotry
+## PoliLean Repository

+This is a fork of the PoliLean repository for the occasion of the Dutch elections in 2023.

-This is the official repo for [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models](https://arxiv.org/abs/2305.08283) @ ACL 2023.
+PoliLean is the official repo for [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models](https://arxiv.org/abs/2305.08283) @ ACL 2023.

 ### Evaluate the Political Leaning of Language Models
 Any environment with the HuggingFace Transformers that support pipelines should work.
 You might need to additionally install `selenium` for step 3.